 Hotel in Altdorf (breakfast)

 This is a particularly memorable stage, perhaps the most demanding of the whole Via Alpina in terms of physical effort even if there are higher passes to come.
 The pass is the Surenenpass (2,291m) with a rocky approach.
 After the pass the long roll down to Engelberg follows the course of the valley, goes quickly, and is charming.
-In Engelberg you find all that a trekker needs within a small Swiss town.
-(The first ascent can be shortened by a cable car to Brosti, saving 1,080m and 3.5km).
+The first ascent can be shortened by a cable car to Brusti, saving 1,080m and 3.5km.

 Hotel in Engelberg (breakfast)

-Take the train to Lucerne (Luzern) for a city day; Engelberg is a branch line from Lucerne and trains run every hour.
+Take the train to Lucerne (Luzern) for a city day out and a dip in the lake; Engelberg is a branch line from Lucerne and trains run every hour.
 Or relax in Engelberg, perhaps taking the famous Titlis cable car.

 Hotel in Engelberg (breakfast)